Huboo, the ‘full stack’ fulfilment provider, picks up £14M Series A – TechCrunch

 “The composition of supply chains is changing due to the pandemic, with retailers forced to pay more attention to where they’re sourcing their products and how to build more robust supply chains,” adds Bysh.

-To that end, Huboo will use the new funding to support what its CEO describes as three strategic priorities: software development, U.K. expansion, and establishing an on-the-ground European presence as Brexit hardens.
+To that end, Huboo will use the new funding to support what its CEO describes as three strategic priorities: software development, U.K. expansion and establishing an on-the-ground European presence as Brexit hardens.